CSE232-MSU/CSE232/labs/lab10.md

 This next part of the lab will be done in the Mimir IDE terminal (or any other terminal that has git installed).

 1. `cd` to the directory where you want a local copy of the repository to be placed.
-2. Run `git clone https...` where the link is the url you copied from the GitHub Classroom Assignment.
+2. Run `git clone https...` where the link is the url you copied from your GitHub repository.
-3. You should be prompted to enter your GitHub password as you are cloning (copying) a private repository from your account.
+3. You should be prompted for your GitHub username and a personal access token (_not_ your GitHub password).
+[Follow these instructions to obtain a personal access token with "repo" permissions.](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 Next we need to give git some information about yourself.